-We also currently offer a number of two-year vocational BTEC Level 3 courses in Engineering, ICT and Sport and a two-year Level 3 qualification in Tourism.
+We also currently offer a number of two-year vocational BTEC Level 3 courses in Engineering, ICT and Sport and a two-year WJEC Level 3 qualification in Tourism.
 For Tourism, you will be awarded with a Certificate at the end of Year 13 and the A-Level equivalent Diploma at the end of the two years.
-These qualifications are valued by many universities for a number of their courses.
+These qualifications are valued by many universities (including QUB and UU) for a number of their courses.
 Assessment - practical and theory-based - is continuous throughout the two years but the new BTEC qualifications from 2018 include a formal examination component.
-You are advised to speak to Mr Williamson or Mrs Calvert if you are considering one of the BTEC options.
+You are advised to speak to Mr Williamson or Mrs Telford if you are considering one of the BTEC options, which are currently followed in collaboration with the South Eastern Regional College in Downpatrick (SERC).